nstockton/mapperproxy-mume/docs/index.md

 * `sync [vnum|label]`  --  Manually sync the map to the room with vnum or label.
 If no vnum or label is given, mapper will be placed in an unsynced state, and will try to automatically sync to the current room.
 * `tvnum [player]`  --  Tell the vnum of the current room to another player.
 * `vnum`  --  Print the vnum of the current room.
+* `wordwrap`  --  Toggle word wrapping of remote edited text on or off.